 - They are multidisciplinary because our jobs are multidisciplinary and people need to be able to show competency in more than one area.

-It's all About Learner Control
+Their Main Characteristic: It's All About Learner Control

 - They give the learner a place in which to track progress made toward learning goals.